Haxxnet/Compose-Examples/examples/requestbin/README.md

 # Notes

-This is revived fork of the discontinued RequestBin repository at https://github.com/RonTt/Requestbin.
+This is a revived fork of the discontinued RequestBin repository at https://github.com/RonTt/Requestbin.

 Note that the repository is not actively maintained.
 It still works though.